Hurricane Ridge's Marvelous Olympic Marmots

 Hurricane Ridge wildlife

 The importance of timing for Hurricane Ridge hiking and wildlife viewing tours is critical to enjoying a plethora of wildlife and enjoying solitude on the trail.
 It is best to organize hikes up to Hurricane Ridge early in the morning or to organize a sunset hiking tour to take advantage of the twilight hours.
-In late summer, timing is especially important because warmer temperatures are the perfect conditions for mid-day Olympic Natioanl Park wildlife slumber.
+In late summer, timing is especially important because warmer temperatures are the perfect conditions for mid-day Olympic National Park wildlife slumber (meaning fewer wildlife sightings).

 Olympic Peninsula biodiversity on Hurricane Ridge hiking and wildlife viewing tours